kubernetes-study-guide/Kubernetes-Study-Guide/30_Affinity/README.md

 ```

-The 'matchLabels' section is used to identify which pod you want your pod to be co-located with, the topologyKey setting specifies to which extent you want to what extent you want the co-location to be.
+The 'matchLabels' section is used to identify which pod you want your pod to be co-located with, the **topologyKey** setting specifies to what extent you want the co-location to be.
 In our case we used one of the builtin node labels to specify that we want to co-locate on the exact same node (based on hostname) that the mysql pod is currently on.
 If there was a 'zone' label available then we could have specified all nodes in the same AZ.

 So applying this results in: